-Ritter joins Ohio State from Cornell University, where she served as the Harold Tanner Dean of Arts and Sciences from 2013 to 2018 before returning to the faculty.
+Ritter joined Ohio State in August 2019 from Cornell University, where she served as the Harold Tanner Dean of Arts and Sciences from 2013 to 2018 before returning to the faculty.
 Ritter was the college's first female dean.
 She previously served as vice provost and professor of government at the University of Texas at Austin.
 She has also taught at MIT, Princeton and Harvard.
 Ritter is the recipient of several fellowships and awards, including a National Endowment for Humanities Fellowship, the Radcliffe Research Partnership Award, and a Liberal Arts Fellowship at Harvard Law School.
 Ritter received her bachelor’s degree in government from Cornell and a doctorate in political science from MIT.